dillondesimone1821/Java/VehicleShowRoom/README.md

-This Vehicle Showroom project illustrated the concept of inheritance (is-a relationship) and compositon (has-a relationship).
+This Vehicle Showroom project illustrates the concept of inheritance (is-a relationship) and compositon (has-a relationship).